BaherTamer/SwiftUIGuide/SwiftUI Guidelines.md

 **Why?**
 > Encapsulating components into their own View structs improves code organization, readability, maintainability, and reusability.

+**Apple's SwiftUI Team Says:**
+> Since views are declarative descriptions, splitting a view into multiple smaller views does not impact performance, allowing developers to organize their code without compromising efficiency.

 <br>

 **1️⃣ When It Contains Complex Logic**